Cursor Pricing Explained

 How Does Cursor Pricing Work?

-Cursor has two classes of plans: Individual and Team plans.
-Both classes have a similar pricing structure: a monthly subscription fee and a usage-based fee for requests and corresponding token usage whenever you make a request.
+Cursor has two classes of plans: Individual and Business plans.
+Both classes have a similar pricing structure: a monthly subscription fee that includes a pool of usage credits, denominated in dollars, for AI agent requests.

 Cursor individual subscription rates